 Buy Second Hand

 Have you ever visited a thrift store?
-Or bought something from Craigslist or Facebook Marketplace?
+Or got something from Craigslist free stuff or Facebook Marketplace?

 All these places can be full of treasures so the next time you’re looking for a new appliance or a new table for your dining room, why not check all these places first before rushing out to a store?
 You can often find new items at rock bottom prices too so not everything is second hand.
 And, our top tip here is don’t forget to haggle.
 You can easily get a couple of dollars off by being nice and offering to pick up the item in person rather than the seller having to deliver.